-Cheating and iClickers
+Academic Dishonesty and iClickers

-Voting in multiple lectures during a given lab week will be treated as cheating.
-Responding for another student will be treated as cheating.
+Voting in multiple lectures during a given lab week will be treated as academic dishonesty.
+Responding for another student will be treated as academic dishonesty.
 Any student caught with multiple iClickers in hand responding for another student will lose iClicker credit for the course, the iClickers will be confiscated, and the case will be referred to the Dean of Students for possible further action as described in the Berkeley Code of Student Conduct.